protoloft/klipper_z_calibration/README.md

 ## What It Does

-1. Normal homing of all axes using the Z endstop for Z - now we have a zero point in Z.
+1. A normal homing of all axes using the Z endstop for Z (this is not part of this plugin).
-   (this is not part of this plugin)
+   Now we have a zero point in Z. Everything is in relation to this point now.
+So, a new homing would change everything, since the homing is not that precise.
+That is one point, why absolute values of the offset are not so relevant.
-2. Determine the height of the nozzle by probing the tip of it on the Z endstop (should be mor or less the homed enstop position):
+2. Determine the height of the nozzle by probing the tip of it on the Z endstop (this can be slightly different to the homed one):
    ![nozzle position](pictures/nozzle-position.png)
 3. Determine the height of the mag-probe by probing the body of the switch on the
    z-endstop: